 Enter the object element, a more complex and versatile element designed to handle more complex data.
 These include:

-and any other media supported by a computer.
+.mpeg and .mov,.png and .jpg *,and any other media supported by a computer.

 Note: *Internet Explorer does not support this method of including images.